Beekeeping Program

 Bees are amazing!
 They pollinate many food crops, provide a variety of useful products (honey, beeswax, propolis, pollen) and they are fascinating to care for.
 Trained beekeepers learn to be in tune with the changes of the season and how the hive ebbs and flows throughout the year.
 Currently, bees and beekeepers are facing many challenges.
 Pests, climate change, and the use of toxic pesticides have contributed to annual hive losses on average more than 50%.

 Below are ways you can get more connected to beekeeping in Detroit.
-The Sweet on Detroit Beekeeping programs and related support are exclusively for Garden Resource Program members.
+The Sweet on Detroit Beekeeper Training, Sweet on Detroit Beekeeping Club, and related support are exclusively for Garden Resource Program members.

-This is a comprehensive class with a requirement of attendance at 6 classes and at least 2 of the 6 hive inspection days available.
+This is a comprehensive class with a requirement of attendance at 6 classes and at least 2 of the hive inspection days available.
 All classes and hive visits will be IN PERSON.
-If COVID concerns arise we may shift to virtual classes.

 NOTE: This class is designed to teach students about beekeeping BEFORE they make the investment to start bees on their own.
 If you intend to start bees this season contact us for more information on and considerations before you get started.